Pyramus and Thisbe: Adaptations

-The Beatles performed a humorous performance of “Pyramus and Thisbe” on the 1964 television special Around the Beatles.
+The Beatles performed a humorous performance of "Pyramus and Thisbe" on the 1964 television special Around the Beatles.
 Primarily based around William Shakespeare's adaptation, the performance featured Paul McCartney as Pyramus, John Lennon as his lover Thisbe, George Harrison as Moonshine, and Ringo Starr as Lion, with Trevor Peacock in the role of Quince.

 Spanish poet Luis de Góngora wrote a Fábula de Píramo y Tisbe in 1618, while French poet Théophile de Viau wrote Les amours tragiques de Pyrame et Thisbée, a tragedy in five acts, in 1621.

 In 1718 Giuseppe Antonio Brescianello wrote his only opera, La Tisbe, for Württemberg court.
 François Francoeur and François Rebel composed Pirame et Thisbé, a lyric tragedy in five acts and a prologue, with libretto by Jean-Louis-Ignace de La Serre; it was played at the Académie royale de musique, on October 17, 1726.
 The story was adapted by John Frederick Lampe as a "Mock Opera" in 1745, containing a singing "Wall" which was described as "the most musical partition that was ever heard."
 In 1768 in Vienna, Johann Adolph Hasse composed a serious opera on the tale, titled Piramo e Tisbe.

 Edmond Rostand adapted the tale, making the fathers of the lovers conspire to bring their children together by pretending to forbid their love, in Les Romanesques, whose 1960 musical adaptation, The Fantasticks, became the world's longest-running musical.

 Pyramus and Thisbe were featured in The Simpsons 2012 episode "The Daughter Also Rises".
-Nick and Lisa's misunderstood love was compared to Thisbe and Pyramus’ forbidden love.
+Nick and Lisa's misunderstood love was compared to Thisbe and Pyramus' forbidden love.
 Much like the crack in the wall, Lisa and Nick met through a crack between two booths in an Italian restaurant.
 Lisa and Nick are portrayed as the two characters during a later portion of the episode.
 They go to finish off their story and head for the tree under which Pyramus and Thisbe's fate presented itself.

+Bolu Babalola adapted the story of Pyramus and Thisbe in her 2020 anthology Love in Color: Mythical Tales from Around the World, Retold.
+In this version Pyramus and Thisbe are college students living next door to each other in an old college dorm with a crack in the wall.
+Unlike in the original myth, their story ends with them happily together.